 “It was interesting to watch her expertly navigate talking with someone who didn’t fully understand the situation, helping her understand it better,” Homick said.
 “I’m interested to learn about having these difficult conversations.”

-Each year, Larner College of Medicine second-year medical students participate in a nurse-shadowing activity during the advocacy module in the Professionalism, Communication and Reflection (PCR) course.
-PCR aims to cultivate the habit of communicating with peers and colleagues about difficult subjects, says course director Stephen Berns, M.D., associate professor and director of education for palliative medicine.
-Learn about the impact this experience had on a group of Class of 2025 medical students who recently shadowed nurses working in the neurology and specialty surgery units at the UVM Medical Center.
+Homick is among the Class of 2025 medical students participating in nurse-shadowing, which takes place during the advocacy module in the Professionalism, Communication and Reflection (PCR) course.
+PCR aims to cultivate the habit of communicating with peers and colleagues about difficult subjects, said course director Stephen Berns, M.D., associate professor and director of education for palliative medicine.
+For future doctors like Homick, shadowing a nurse provides an opportunity to gain insight on how nurses advocate for their patients in a busy clinical environment.

 “The students are able to glimpse into the nursing role, thought process and intervention point and recognize that it is an active, intelligent and informed perspective,” said Winkler.
 “In my observation, having mutual respect and open communication can make a significant impact on patient care and outcomes.”

 While shadowing Mark Kucharek, R.N., Arif Ashan ’25, observed the humanistic aspects of being a clinician – connecting with patients, building relationships and practicing empathy.

 “I liked hearing the stories of the patients Mark is working with.
 It revealed a lot of the unique challenges in patient care,” Ahsan said.
 “One patient was talking to us about things that weren’t actually happening.
 We had to interpret what he was talking about and reassure him that he is safe.”